 An edited transcript of the conversation appears below.

-[email protected]: You often interview authors in the [email protected] series for [email protected], so I’m going to start with a question that you usually ask them: What inspired you to write this book?…
+Knowledge@Wharton: You often interview authors in the Authors@Wharton series for Knowledge@Wharton, so I’m going to start with a question that you usually ask them: What inspired you to write this book?…

 Grant: The inspiration for writing this book was twofold.
 One, I worked as a manager for a while before I came into academia.
 The one time I worked up the courage to speak up, I was actually dragged by my boss’s boss into the bathroom.
 I ended up being threatened that I would be fired if I ever spoke my mind again.
 I really wanted to know, how could I have done that more effectively?